ros-workshop/slam-navigation/README.md

 -------------

 ### Simultaneous Localisation and Mapping (SLAM)
 For a mobile robot to navigate through its environment, it requires both 1) a map and 2) knowledge of where it is in that map.
-This is the "Simultaneous Localisation and Mapping" or SLAM problem, which has been a core problem in robotics over the last few decades.
+This is the "Simultaneous Localisation and Mapping" or SLAM problem, which is a fundamental problem in robotics and the focus of considerable research over the last few decades.
 * Spend a few minutes reading about the SLAM problem on Wikipedia [here](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping).
 * The SLAM algorithm used in this workshop is a Rao-Blackwellized Particle Filter ([this tutorial](http://www2.informatik.uni-freiburg.de/~stachnis/pdf/rbpf-slam-tutorial-2007.pdf) has some more information on RBPFs).
 * The ROS implementation used here is called [GMapping](http://wiki.ros.org/gmapping), it was open sourced by Grisetti et al [here](https://openslam-org.github.io/gmapping.html), while [this paper](http://www2.informatik.uni-freiburg.de/~stachnis/pdf/grisetti07tro.pdf) describes the algorithm in detail.